aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/freeze-rows/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Instantiate a new Workbook from uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Instantiate a new Workbook from the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Freezing panes at the cell B2 on the first worksheet const worksheet = workbook.worksheets.get(0);
+            // Freezing panes at cell A2 on the first worksheet const worksheet = workbook.worksheets.get(0);
             worksheet.freezePanes("A2", 1, 0);